Who Were Aquila and Priscilla? Micah Hendry

 Who Were Aquila and Priscilla?

 There are many famous names in Scripture: Adam and Eve, Noah, Abraham, Deborah, David, Solomon, Esther, Daniel, and others.
 Yet, few know much about Aquila and Priscilla.
 However, God used this wonderful couple in an eternal way in the early church.
-The first time we meet Aquila, and his wife Priscilla, is in Acts 18:1-3; they become connected to Paul because of their shared occupation in the city of Corinth.
-However, it was not their occupation that kept them connected, it was their shared passion for the Lord Jesus!
+The first time we meet Aquila and his wife, Priscilla, is in Acts 18:1-3; they are forced from their home after the persecution of Claudius.
+Soon, however, they connect with Paul because of their shared occupation in the city of Corinth.
+However, it was not their occupation that kept them connected; it was their shared passion for the Lord Jesus!

 They Connected Their Lives to God’s Work